 Almonds require a Mediterranean climate with slightly hot summers (30-35 °C) and mild winters for optimal plant growth and kernel filling.
 Unopened blooms can withstand temperatures as low as -2.2 °C.

 The grafted or budded plants should be planted in a square system with a spacing of 3.5 X 3.5 X 2.5 m (high-density planting system), 4 X 4 m (medium high-density system), or 6 X 6 m (standard planting system).
 During the months of September and October, each pit of 3 X 3 X 3 ft size should be dug.
-The plants should be placed in the centre of the pit between February and March, with suitable bamboo supports to shield the trees from wind and other elements.
+The plants should be placed in the center of the pit between February and March, with suitable bamboo supports to shield the trees from wind and other elements.
 Mulch around the plant to help retain moisture and prevent weeds.

 For young plantings, use sufficient water to settle the soil around the roots, then water every 10-15 days to maintain the appropriate moisture level.
 The annual water requirement for almond trees is approximately 300-400 mm.
 Flowering (February to March) and fruit development (April, May, and June) are the two most vulnerable periods of almond growth due to water shortages.
 Irrigation must be provided at these stages.
 Mulching tree basins with straw or black polythene helps to store moisture and reduce irrigation intervals.